 When Can You Apply for Spouse Visa ILR?

-- Must be in the UK: You and all dependants must be present in the UK when applying
+- Must be in the UK: You and all dependants must be physically present in the UK when applying

 - Section 3C leave: If you apply before your visa expires, your leave is automatically extended until a decision is made